smlisk0630/readme-generator/README.md

 This application can be found at https://smlisk0630.github.io/readme-generator/.

 ## Table of Contents
-Installation,User Stories,Usage,Credits,Features,Contributing,Tests
+-Installation,-User Stories,-Usage,-Credits

 ## Installation
-To install, download the source code.
+To install run -npm install.

 ## User Stories
 [screenshots]

 ## Usage
-Use to generate professional-quality README files.
+Use to generate a professional-quality README file.

 ## Credits
 UNC Coding Bootcamp